 1 IN 10 CHILDREN in the world are engaged in child labour.
 Almost half are involved in dangerous forms of labour.

-Just over 70% of child labour cases are found in the agricultural industry, producing the raw materials that make up the things that we consume on a daily basis including chocolate, cotton, coffee, electronics like smart phones, to name a few.
+Approximately 70% of child labour cases are found in the agricultural industry, producing the raw materials that make up the things that we consume on a daily basis including chocolate, cotton, coffee, electronics like smart phones, to name a few.
 That is why ACE focuses on eliminating child labour in the agricultural sector, specifically cacao and cotton production in Ghana and India.

 QUICK FACTS